 - Systems are in place for the safe arrival and departure of children. - The times of the children's arrivals and departures are recorded. - Our systems prevent unauthorised access to our premises. - Our systems prevent children from leaving our premises unnoticed. - The personal possessions of staff and volunteers are securely stored during sessions.

-This policy was adopted at a meeting of

-Held on

-17th June 2018

 Date to be reviewed

 Signed on behalf of the Trustees

 Name of signatory

-Diana Hannant

 Role of signatory

-Trustee